Robert Downey Jr.: 2001–2007: Recovery and comeback

 After five years of substance abuse, arrests, and relapse, Downey began working toward a full recovery in 2001.
 His first acting job after rehabilitation came in August, when he appeared lip-syncing in the music video for Elton John's single "I Want Love", directed by Sam Taylor-Wood.
-Two years later, he returned to film with The Singing Detective (2003), directed by his Back to School co-star Keith Gordon, after Gibson paid his insurance bond, allowing him to be cast.
+Two years later, he returned to film with The Singing Detective (2003), directed by his Back to School co-star Keith Gordon, after Mel Gibson paid his insurance bond, allowing him to be cast.
 He played Dan Dark, a paralyzed, suffering pulp novelist who hallucinates and drifts between reality and fantasy.
 Although the film received mixed reviews, Downey regarded it as a personal achievement.
 For Gothika (2003), producer Joel Silver withheld 40 percent of Downey's salary until production was completed as protection against potential issues related to his addiction.

-Silver secured him the lead role in Shane Black's directorial debut, the comedy thriller Kiss Kiss Bang Bang (2005).
-Downey received positive reviews for his performance: Mike Russell, writing in The Oregonian, deemed it "one of [his] most enjoyable performances", while a The Age writer deemed it a "terrific comic performance".
+Silver secured Downey the lead role in Shane Black's directorial debut, the comedy thriller Kiss Kiss Bang Bang (2005).
+Downey received positive reviews for his performance: Mike Russell, writing in The Oregonian, called it "one of [his] most enjoyable performances", and a writer for The Age deemed it a "terrific comic performance".
 Downey appeared in a range of leading and supporting roles, gaining particular recognition for his performances in several semi-independent films.
 In Good Night, and Good Luck (2005), he portrayed a CBS journalist and editor secretly married to a coworker, a relationship concealed due to the network's policy prohibiting employees from marrying one another.
-His role as a drug addict in Richard Linklater's dystopian, rotoscoped film A Scanner Darkly (2006) was praised: Travers called his performance "the film's flashiest and most ferociously entertaining", and J. Hoberman regarded it as "the performance to beat" that year.
+His role as a drug addict in Richard Linklater's dystopian, rotoscoped film A Scanner Darkly (2006) was praised; Travers called his performance "the film's flashiest and most ferociously entertaining", and critic J. Hoberman regarded it as "the performance to beat" that year.
 Downey's character in Steven Shainberg's fictional biographical drama Fur (2006) was a composite representing the two most significant influences on Diane Arbus's professional life, Lisette Model and Marvin Israel.
-Fur was poorly received by critics, who conversely lauded Downey's performance.
+Fur was poorly received by critics, but they lauded Downey's performance.

-In 2005, Downey returned to television, providing voice work for an episode of Family Guy titled "The Fat Guy Strangler".
-The producers created the character Patrick Pewterschmidt—Lois Griffin's long-lost, mentally disturbed brother—specifically for him.
-That same year, Downey signed a deal with HarperCollins to publish a memoir, which he described as a candid account his life and career.
-In 2008, however, he returned his advance and canceled the project without explanation.
+In 2005, Downey voiced the character of Patrick Pewterschmidt for an episode of Family Guy titled "The Fat Guy Strangler".
+That year, Downey signed a deal with HarperCollins to publish a memoir, which he described as a candid account of his life and career.
+In 2008, he returned his advance and canceled the project without explanation.
 In 2007, he appeared in David Fincher's mystery thriller Zodiac, based on true events, portraying San Francisco Chronicle journalist Paul Avery, who covered the Zodiac Killer case.
-Downey's performance was critically acclaimed: a Tuscaloosa News writer deemed it one of his best, and Manohla Dargis remarked that he was at the "top of [his] performance game".
+Downey's performance was critically acclaimed; a Tuscaloosa News writer deemed it one of his best, and critic Manohla Dargis remarked that he was at the "top of [his] performance game".